 Just about every day (except weekends) I am dropping podcast snippets designed to help you connect, build rapport, and support your storytellers.
 Topics vary from how to's to specific 5 minute storytelling scripts.
 Each snippet is usually less than 2 minutes with a few exceptions.
 You can find it on almost all the major podcasting platforms by searching “5 Minute Storytelling” or by starting here.

 These mini-trainings include segments on death, loss, and so much more to help you engage on a human level with your residents.
 This conversation can be incredibly difficult to start, I get it.
 These scripts can help you ease into the hard conversations and help you create deeper connections.

 I hope you can find a way to weave these important conversations into your day.
 For me, this is top of mind because this time of year is peppered with major losses that have happened over the years.
 Even if this isn't relevant for you right at this moment or you aren't ready to have these conversations, remember you can always come back and visit when you are ready.

-Photos, Death, and Storytelling – 5 Minute Storytelling – A Legacy Recorder Podcast
+52 Weeks of Storytelling and Writing Your Story in a Year – 5 Minute Storytelling – A Legacy Recorder Podcast

 - Photos, Death, and Storytelling